Swimming pool sanitation: Maintenance and hygiene

-Contamination can be minimized by good swimmer hygiene practices such as showering before and after swimming, and not letting children with intestinal disorders swim.
-Effective treatments are needed to address contaminants in pool water because preventing the introduction of pool contaminants, pathogenic and non-pathogenic, into swimming pools is, in practice, impossible.
+Contamination can be minimized by hygiene practices such as showering before and after swimming, and not letting children with intestinal disorders swim.
+Effective treatments are needed to address contaminants in pool water, because preventing the introduction of pool contaminants, pathogenic and non-pathogenic, into swimming pools is, in practice, impossible.

 A well-maintained, properly operating pool filtration and re-circulation system is the first barrier, combating the contaminants large enough to be filtered.
 Rapid removal of these filterable contaminants reduces the impact on the disinfection system thereby limiting the formation of chloramines, restricting the formation of disinfection by-products and optimizing sanitation effectiveness.
 To kill pathogens and help prevent recreational water illnesses, pool operators must maintain proper levels of chlorine or another sanitizer.

 Over time, calcium from municipal water tends to accumulate, developing salt deposits in the swimming pool walls and equipment (filters, pumps), reducing their effectiveness.
 Therefore, it is advised to either completely drain the pool, and refill it with fresh water, or recycle the existing pool water, using reverse osmosis.
 The advantage of the latter method is that 90% of the water can be reused.

 Pool operators must also store and handle cleaning and sanitation chemicals safely.

 Prevention of diseases in swimming pools and spas

 Disease prevention should be the top priority for every water quality management program for pool and spa operators.
 Disinfection is critical to protect against pathogens, and is best managed through routine monitoring and maintenance of chemical feed equipment to ensure optimum chemical levels in accordance with state and local regulations.

 Chemical parameters include disinfectant levels according to regulated pesticide label directions. pH should be kept between 7.2 and 7.8.
 Human tears have a pH of 7.4, making this an ideal point to set a pool.
-More often than not, it is improper pH and not the sanitiser that is responsible for irritating swimmers' skin and eyes.
+More often than not, it is improper pH and not the sanitizer that is responsible for irritating swimmers' skin and eyes.

 Total alkalinity should be 80–120 ppm and calcium hardness between 200 and 400 ppm.

 Good hygienic behavior at swimming pools is also important for reducing health risk factors at swimming pools and spas.
-Showering before swimming can reduce introduction of contaminants to the pool, and showering again after swimming will help to remove any that may have been picked up by the swimmer.
+Showering before swimming can reduce introduction of contaminants to the pool, and showering again after swimming will help to remove any non-ingested contaminants that may have been picked up by the swimmer.

 Those with diarrhea or other gastroenteritis illnesses should not swim within 2 weeks of an outbreak, especially children.
-Cryptosporidium is chlorine resistant.
+The Cryptosporidium parasite is chlorine resistant, surviving more than 7 days in properly chlorinated water.

 In order to minimize exposure to pathogens, swimmers should avoid getting water into their mouths, and should never swallow pool or spa water.